4 x 4 Tours Morocco

 5. Mechoui: This dish is a slow-roasted lamb that’s seasoned with cumin and paprika

-• Boiling is a simple cooking method where food is placed in boiling water and cooked until it is soft, this method can be used for vegetables, pasta, potatoes, eggs, chicken and rice.
+Boiling is a simple method of cooking food in boiling water until it reaches a desired softness.
+It is commonly used for vegetables, pasta, potatoes, eggs, chicken, and rice.

-• Grilling is also a very popular cooking method, where the food is cooked over an open flame, which gives it a smoky flavour that is often enhanced with spices such as cumin and paprika.
-Grilled meats are usually served with a simple sauce made from olive oil, lemon juice, and salt.
+Grilling is a favoured method, involving cooking food over an open flame for a smoky flavor.
+Spices like cumin and paprika are often used to enhance grilled dishes, which are typically served with a simple sauce of olive oil, lemon juice, and salt.

-• Finally, roasting is often used to cook meat or vegetables, food is placed on a metal spit and then rotated over an open flame, this results in food that is evenly cooked on all sides and has a crispy crust.
+Lastly, roasting is commonly used for meat and vegetables.
+Food is placed on a rotating metal spit over an open flame, resulting in even cooking on all sides and a delectably crispy exterior.

 Go to Top